Eghamarian/sociotherapy/_short/03_despair.md

   It is never satisfied. <br>
   Even when it reaches your tolerance threshold,<br>
-  it keeps pushing your limit to cause you more pain.<br>
+  it keeps pushing your limit, to cause you more pain.<br>
   It's a greedy condition, despair.<br>

 <br><br>